Chemical Abstracts Service

-CAS (formerly Chemical Abstracts Service) is a division of the American Chemical Society.
-It is a source of chemical information.
-CAS is located in Columbus, Ohio, United States.
+CAS (Chemical Abstracts Service) is a division of the American Chemical Society.
+It is a source of chemical information and is located in Columbus, Ohio, United States.

 Print periodicals

 Chemical Abstracts is a periodical index that provides numerous tools such as SciFinder as well as tagged keywords, summaries, indexes of disclosures, and structures of compounds in recently published scientific documents.
 Approximately 8,000 journals, technical reports, dissertations, conference proceedings, and new books, available in at least 50 different languages, are monitored yearly, as are patent specifications from 27 countries and two international organizations.
 Chemical Abstracts ceased print publication on January 1, 2010.

 Databases

 The two principal databases that support the different products are CAplus and Registry.

 CAS References

 CAS References consists of bibliographic information and abstracts for all articles in chemical journals worldwide, and chemistry-related articles from all scientific journals, patents, and other scientific publications.